Sponsorship collective logo

 Wow!
 That sounds like a really tough situation.
 How do you handle a conversation like that?

-I know of charities that feel that where their donors work is irrelevant, regardless of the position held within the company while other charities believe that people operating at a senior board level within a company are always representing that company.
-Having a policy in place in advance, and possibly even carrying out a risk assessment relating to different scenarios, is very helpful in determining an appropriate course of action should such a situation arise.
+I know of charities that feel that where their donors work is irrelevant, regardless of the position held within the company.
+Other charities believe that people operating at a senior board level within a company always represent that company.

 What kinds of things should an ethical agreement cover?

-Most ethical policies are relatively broad and include terms that simply state that all gifts should be in accordance with the vision and mission of the organization and should not put the organization at reputational risk.
-While a broad policy can be appropriate, the charity should ensure that it has in place a rigorous process that ensures that decisions around what funds to accept and what not to accept are consistent and in line with their brand, values and goals.
+While a broad policy can be appropriate, the charity should ensure that it has in place a rigorous process that ensures that decisions around what funds to accept and what not to accept are consistent and in line with its brand, values, and goals.

 Other policies go much further and clarify a number of factors relating to the gift, such as: